andreasottosanti/SpaRTaCo_paper/README.md

 # Simulations and Data Analysis using SpaRTaCo
-This repository contains the scripts to reproduce the simulations and the analysis shown in the paper '*Co-clustering of Spatially Resolved Transcriptomic Data*' by Andrea Sottosanti and Davide Risso. [(link)](https://arxiv.org/abs/2110.04872)
+This repository contains the scripts to reproduce the simulations and the analysis shown in the paper '*Co-clustering of Spatially Resolved Transcriptomic Data*' by Andrea Sottosanti and Davide Risso available [here](https://arxiv.org/abs/2110.04872).

+To run SpaRTaCo, you need to install the library `spartaco` available [here](https://github.com/andreasottosanti/spartaco).

 ## Reproduce the simulation experiments